abdallahmalima/abdallahmalima/README.md

 <p align="center">I am a Full-Stack Developer.
 I have a great passion for bulding softwares, solve business problems using  efficient algorithms,learning languages, frameworks and new technologies.
 In addition to that, I enjoy designing websites and bringing them to life with HTML,CSS,JavaScript,React,Redux,Ruby,Rails,PHP and Laravel</p>

 <img align="right" src="https://media2.giphy.com/media/bGgsc5mWoryfgKBx1u/giphy.gif?cid=790b76112be03f92de5e356ca9c83066f76d54710feb3b75&rid=giphy.gif&ct=g">

-- 🎓 I have a **Diploma** in Computer Science and Mathematics.
-Obtained from  University of Dodoma, Tanzania.

 - 👩‍💻 I’m currently a Freelancer working remotely with the collaboration of various others from diffrent country and thereby creating a multicultural environment.